drakkan/sftpgo/docs/account.md

   - `SSH`
   - `FTP`
   - `DAV`
 - `file_extensions`, list of struct.
-These restrictions do not apply to files listing for performance reasons, so a denied file cannot be downloaded/overwritten/renamed but it will still be listed in the list of files.
+Deprecated, please use `file_patterns`.
+These restrictions do not apply to files listing for performance reasons, so a denied file cannot be downloaded/overwritten/renamed but it will still be in the list of files.
 Please note that these restrictions can be easily bypassed.
 Each struct contains the following fields:
-  - `allowed_extensions`, list of, case insensitive, allowed files extension.
+  - `allowed_extensions`, list of, case insensitive, allowed file extensions.
 Shell like expansion is not supported so you have to specify `.jpg` and not `*.jpg`.
 Any file that does not end with this suffix will be denied
-  - `denied_extensions`, list of, case insensitive, denied files extension.
+  - `denied_extensions`, list of, case insensitive, denied file extensions.
 Denied file extensions are evaluated before the allowed ones
+  - `path`, exposed virtual path, if no other specific filter is defined, the filter apply for sub directories too.
+For example if filters are defined for the paths `/` and `/sub` then the filters for `/` are applied for any file outside the `/sub` directory
+- `file_patterns`, list of struct.
+These restrictions do not apply to files listing for performance reasons, so a denied file cannot be downloaded/overwritten/renamed but it will still be in the list of files.
+Please note that these restrictions can be easily bypassed.
+For syntax details take a look [here](https://golang.org/pkg/path/#Match).
+Each struct contains the following fields:
+  - `allowed_patterns`, list of, case insensitive, allowed file patterns.
+Examples: `*.jpg`, `a*b?.png`.
+Any non matching file will be denied
+  - `denied_patterns`, list of, case insensitive, denied file patterns.
+Denied file patterns are evaluated before the allowed ones
-  - `path`, SFTP/SCP path, if no other specific filter is defined, the filter apply for sub directories too.
+  - `path`, exposed virtual path, if no other specific filter is defined, the filter apply for sub directories too.
 For example if filters are defined for the paths `/` and `/sub` then the filters for `/` are applied for any file outside the `/sub` directory
 - `fs_provider`, filesystem to serve via SFTP.
 Local filesystem (0), S3 Compatible Object Storage (1), Google Cloud Storage (2) and Azure Blob Storage (3) are supported
 - `s3_bucket`, required for S3 filesystem
 - `s3_region`, required for S3 filesystem.
 Must match the region for your bucket.
 You can find here the list of available [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 For example if your bucket is at `Frankfurt` you have to set the region to `eu-central-1`